Quicr/laps/docs/relay-protocol.md

 A Via relay is used by Edge relays to forward data between other Edge relays.
 A Via relay is an intermediate relay that does not participate in all the [Information Base](#information-bases) exchanges.
 Specifically, it only needs to participate in node information base exchanges.

-These relays have high vertical scale due to the lower number of QUIC connections between other Edge/Via relays and because of [source routing](#source-routing) and no MoQT client connections.
+These relays have high vertical scale due to the lower number of QUIC connections between other Edge/Via relays and because of [source routing](#source-routing) and no MOQT client connections.

 > [!NOTE]
-> A Via is not intended to be burdened by the global state of subscriptions, but a Via can be configured to reflect [subscribe information](#subscribe-information) when [control peering](#1-control-peering) servers are not used or available.
+> A Via is not intended to be burdened by the global state of subscriptions, but a Via can be configured to reflect [Information Bases](#information-bases) when [control peering](#1-control-peering) servers are not used or available.
 The Via in this case merely stores and propagates subscriptions.

 **Via relay operations:**

-- Does not need to be part of the `announce` and `subscribe` advertisements and withdrawals selection for data plane forwarding
+- Does not need to be part of the `publish` and `subscribe` advertisements and withdrawals selection for data plane forwarding
 - Participates in the `node` advertisements and withdrawals to maintain reachability information to all nodes
-- `announce` and `subscribe` advertisements/withdrawals are state-maintained, but only to prevent looping and duplication.
+- `publish` and `subscribe` advertisements/withdrawals are state-maintained, but only to prevent looping and duplication.
 The retention for this state is set to the maximum convergence time.
-In this sense, it is a cache of seen announces and subscribes in the last several seconds
+In this sense, it is a cache of seen publishes and subscribes in the last several seconds
 - Forwards data streams and datagram objects based on [source routing](#source-routing) using the node information base
 - Traditionally has high vertical scale to support a large number of tracks and bandwidth
 - Strategically placed geographically near Edge relays to provide an aggregation point for fan-out of many Edge relays